-- (1) The address of Messrs.
+(1) The address of Messrs.
 Mallon, Ross, and Blum is 999 18th Street, Suite 1700, Denver, CO 80202.
 The address of Mr. Mitchell is 113 Cypress Cove Lane, Mooresville, NC 28117.
 The address of Mr. Reinhardt is 650 Madison Ave., 23rd Floor, New York, NY 10022.
 The address of Rutabaga Capital Management is 64 Broad Street, 3rd Floor, Boston, MA 02109.
 The address of Mr. Mills and of J.O.
-Hambro Capital Management Limited is Ryder Court, 14 Ryder Street, London SW1Y 6QB, England. - (2) Includes 8,666 shares owned by Mr. Mallon's wife. - (3) Includes 56,122 shares that could be acquired by Mr. Ross upon the exercise of immediately exercisable stock options and warrants that he holds. - (4) Includes 11,735 shares that could be acquired by Mr. Blum upon the exercise of immediately exercisable stock options that he holds. - (5) Includes 23,736 shares that could be acquired by Mr. Mitchell upon the exercise of immediately exercisable stock options that he holds. - (6) Includes 19,735 shares that could be acquired by Mr. Reinhardt upon the exercise of immediately exercisable stock options and warrants that he holds. - (7) Does not reflect shares held by J. O. Hambro Capital Management Limited, of which Mr. Mills is a director.
+Hambro Capital Management Limited is Ryder Court, 14 Ryder Street, London SW1Y 6QB, England.

+(2) Includes 8,666 shares owned by Mr. Mallon's wife.
+Includes 6,666 shares that could be acquired by Mr. Mallon upon the exercise of immediately exercisable warrants that he holds.

+(3) Includes 62,788 shares that could be acquired by Mr. Ross upon the exercise of immediately exercisable stock options and warrants that he holds.

+(4) Includes 11,735 shares that could be acquired by Mr. Blum upon the exercise of immediately exercisable stock options that he holds.

+(5) Includes 23,736 shares that could be acquired by Mr. Mitchell upon the exercise of immediately exercisable stock options that he holds.

+(6) Includes 26,401 shares that could be acquired by Mr. Reinhardt upon the exercise of immediately exercisable stock options and warrants that he holds.

+(7) Does not reflect shares held by J. O. Hambro Capital Management Limited, of which Mr. Mills is a director.